sillywalk/how-to/Kubrick.md

 [NotebookPasswordApp] Wrote hashed password to /Users/you/.jupyter/jupyter_notebook_config.json
 ```

-4. Next, *on kubrick* navigate to the directory where you park all your notebooks.
-Then, run the following command. *Note: This terminal must be kep open.*
+4. **[On Kubrick]** Next, *on kubrick* navigate to the directory where you park all your notebooks.
+Then, run the following command. *Note: This terminal must be kept open.*
 ```sh
 [user@kubrick:~] mkdir tf-notebooks && cd tf-notebooks
 [user@kubrick:~/tf-notebooks] jupyter notebook --no-browser --port=8889
 ```

-5. Forward that port to a local port on *your machine*.
-For this, **on your local machine**, do the following
+5. **[On Local machine]** Forward that port to a local port on *your machine*.
+For this, *on your local machine*, do the following
 ```sh
 [localmachine: ~] ssh -N -f -L localhost:8888:localhost:8889 username@kubrick.cs.columbia.edu
 ```

-That's it.
+6. **[On Local machine]** That's it.
 You're all set.
 Open up a browser and go to `localhost:8888`.
 You'll be asked for the password you setup, and then you'll land in the folder on *kubrick* with all the notebooks.
 Code away....